 On one day, a learner might be grappling with an academic challenge, navigating an interpersonal situation during group work, expressing themself in dance, and leading a meeting of a student club they helped start.
 Students on service-learning trips are called upon to examine the systemic and historic factors that perpetuate the inequities between themselves and the people they are serving.
 Learners use technology to set goals for physical development and track progress toward those goals Learners in a High School math lesson are examining a theme they explored during a recent Theory of Knowledge course.
 Report cards and learner profiles show evidence that the school community values multiple dimensions of learning, including but not limited to academic achievement.
 Learners determine how to schedule their day in a way that ensures they have time for physical activity, creative pursuits, academic challenges, and building connections with others.
-Learners engage with feedback the promotes self-awareness, improvant and mastery.
-Learners demonstrations to address the needs, and nnect with local officials to advocate r the actions.
-Learners engage with feedback the promotes self-awareness, improvant and mastery.
-Learners demonstrations and development in a variety of formula to the promotes self-awareness and mastery.
-Learners demonstrations and development in a variety of formula to the promotes self-awareness and mastery.
+Students identify a social justice cause within their community, research the impact on the community, identify actions to address the needs, and connect with local officials to advocate for the actions.
+Learners engage with feedback that promotes self-awareness, improvement, and mastery.
+Learners demonstrate growth and development in a variety of forms.